Making Exercise Healthy Medicine

 Sitting, standing, and living with your neck and head forward

-As you can see, it is not a matter of strengthening muscles to stop pain.
+It is not a matter of strengthening muscles to stop pain.
 Strength does not make you sit or move in healthy ways.
+Strength does not make you stop bad twisting yoga moves that shear the discs enough to tear them.
 Many people do strengthening exercises and become stronger people who still slouch.
 No special chairs or devices make you sit right (although many can encourage worse sitting, so see the article on Healthy Sitting.)
 Sitting well won't happen automatically from exercises, stretches, special chairs, or devices.
 Sitting, standing, moving, and living your life with healthy movement mechanics is up to you.

 Instead of doing a bunch of artificial rehab exercises, and using stiff, uncomfortable posture drills, then going back to damaging daily life movement, try living and moving in healthy ways - functional movement mechanics.
 Here is how: